Fluorite: Occurrence and mining

 Fluorite forms as a late-crystallizing mineral in felsic igneous rocks typically through hydrothermal activity.
 It is particularly common in granitic pegmatites.
 It may occur as a vein deposit formed through hydrothermal activity particularly in limestones.
 In such vein deposits it can be associated with galena, sphalerite, barite, quartz, and calcite.
 Fluorite can also be found as a constituent of sedimentary rocks either as grains or as the cementing material in sandstone.

-It is a common mineral mainly distributed in South Africa, China, Mexico, Mongolia, the United Kingdom, the United States, Canada, Tanzania, Rwanda and Argentina.
+It is a common mineral distributed in South Africa, Thailand, China, Russia, Argentina, Brazil, Mexico, Mongolia, South Korea, the United Kingdom, Spain, Japan, the United States, Kazakhstan, Australia, Canada, Pakistan, Iran, Tanzania and Rwanda.

 The world reserves of fluorite are estimated at 230 million tonnes (Mt) with the largest deposits being in South Africa (about 41 Mt), Mexico (32 Mt) and China (24 Mt).
 China is leading the world production with about 3 Mt annually (in 2010), followed by Mexico (1.0 Mt), Mongolia (0.45 Mt), Russia (0.22 Mt), South Africa (0.13 Mt), Spain (0.12 Mt) and Namibia (0.11 Mt).

 One of the largest deposits of fluorspar in North America is located on the Burin Peninsula, Newfoundland, Canada.
 The first official recognition of fluorspar in the area was recorded by geologist J.B.
 Jukes in 1843.
 He noted an occurrence of "galena" or lead ore and fluoride of lime on the west side of St. Lawrence harbour.
 It is recorded that interest in the commercial mining of fluorspar began in 1928 with the first ore being extracted in 1933.
 Eventually, at Iron Springs Mine, the shafts reached depths of 970 ft.
 In the St. Lawrence area, the veins are persistent for great lengths and several of them have wide lenses.
 The area with veins of known workable size comprises about 60 sqmi.